-A tradition is an inherited, established, or customary pattern of thought, action, or behavior such as a social custom or a religious practice.
-Traditions are reinforced each time someone acts in accordance with its requirements.
-Traditions are confirmed by positive social inputs, such as increasing a sense of belonging or unity with family or larger groups.
+Traditions are inherited, established, or customary patterns of thought, action, or behavior such as social customs, attitudes, or religious practices.
+Traditions are reinforced each time people think or act in accordance with their requirements.
+Traditions are confirmed by positive social inputs ranging from a simple nod or a wink, to a conversation, or to participation in a group activity.
 Traditions are often associated with celebrations.
+They increase a sense of belonging or unity within family or larger groups.
 One tradition in the U.S. occurs every fourth of July when Americans celebrate the independence of the U.S. Traditions are enforced by social and often legal controls.
-People who don’t comply with traditions are often the subject of disapproval by their families, friends and associates, or by the general public.
+People who don’t comply with traditions are often the subject of disapproval by their families, friends, or associates, or by the general public.
 In some cases, traditions are enforced with legal sanctions.
-Examples of traditions being enforced by law are: the Jim Crow laws, now repealed, that formerly enforced the racist tradition and, as to the tradition of respect and equal opportunity, the current anti-discrimination laws that impose civil liability for damages on those who discriminate on the basis of race, national origin, or sex in employment, housing, and public accommodations.
+Examples of traditions enforced by law include: the Jim Crow laws, now repealed, that formerly enforced the racist tradition and, as to the tradition of respect and equal opportunity, the current anti-discrimination laws that impose civil liability for damages on those who discriminate on the basis of race, national origin, or sex in employment, housing, and public accommodations.
 There are also criminal sanctions for injuring someone because of their race.

 No society is perfect and no rational person would deny that there is extensive work to be done to eradicate racism from modern-day America.
 However, it does appear to be correct that there are two rival American traditions: one of prejudice and racism that is evil, but receding over time (with some periods of backlash), and another of respect and equal opportunity for all, that increases in strength as time goes on (again with some periods of backsliding).
 This is a helpful way to describe part of the history and culture of the United States.